ANIMAL WELFARE: What We Do

 What we do depends on the circumstances of each case:

-1. We check the details of the situation, if we can, by visiting the place, and/or by making inquiries with local people
+1. We check the details of the situation, as far as we can, by visiting the place, and/or by making inquiries with local people

 2. We contact the relevant authorities: the local Warden, local Vet, Veterinary Inspectors and/or Police